adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/introduction.md

 7. Click on the **Pricing tier**.
 The **B Basic** plan is the cheapest plan available.
 8. Click on **Create**.

+> There are other methods of creating a SQL Azure instance, including using the Data Connections blade within the App Service.

 The SQL Azure instance takes longer to deploy than the App Service in general.
-Unfortunately, you cannot get away without a cost if you are going to develop mobile backends with C#.
+However, it will still be available within 3-5 minutes.

-> GUIDs are not the best names to use when you need to actually find resources, but the prevent conflicts when deploying, so I prefer them.
-You can prefix them (example: chapter1-GUID) to aid in finding them.
-Generally, the first four digits are enough to identify individual resources.
+> GUIDs are not the best names to use when you need to actually find resources, but using GUIDS prevents conflicts when deploying, so I prefer them as a naming scheme.
+You can prefix the GUID (example: chapter1-GUID) to aid in discovery later on.
+Generally, the first four digits of a GUID are enough to identify individual resources.

 Finally, you will need to link your SQL Azure instance to the App Service instance: